walmartlabs/active-status/README.md

 Cursive REPL (Intellij 15, OS X) currently quite broken, alas.
 But, then again, REPL oriented development and the status tracker are not a good mix (see the "other output" section above).

+### Future Directions

+It would be nice to come up with options that work, even if somewhat crippled, on Windows, or on unsupported terminal types.

+More options than the console score board are expected; these might include a pop-up Swing frame, or a client/server approach (with a server acting as the score board, and providing a web user interface).

 ----

 com.walmartlabs/active-status is released under the terms of the Apache Software License 2.0.